sablier-labs/lockup/README.md

 We store the asset decimals, so that we don't have to make an external call to get the decimals of the asset each time a deposit or an extraction is made.
 Decimals are `uint8`, meaning it is not an expensive to store them.

-Recipient address **must** be checked because there is no NFT minted in `_create` function.

 Sender address **must** be checked because there is no `ERC20` transfer in `_create` function.

-In `_cancel` function we can perform both sender and recipient `ERC20` transfers because there is no NFT so we don’t have to worry about [this issue](https://github.com/cantinasec/review-sablier/issues/11).

 ### Invariants:

+_withdrawable amount = min(balance, streamed amount) + remaining amount_

-_balance = withdrawable amount + refundable amount_
+_balance = withdrawable amount + refundable amount - remaining amount_

 _balance = sum of deposits - sum of withdrawals_

-_withdrawable amount ≤ streamed amount_
+_withdrawable amount - remaining amount ≤ streamed amount_

+_sum of withdrawn amounts ≤ sum of deposits_

 _sum of withdrawn amounts ≤ sum of deposits_